- Delivered Strong Q1 Financial Results, Including 7.0% Revenue Growth Year Over Year -

 DENVER--(BUSINESS WIRE)--Apr.
-30, 2020-- CoreSite Realty Corporation (NYSE:COR) (“the Company”), a premier provider of secure, reliable, high-performance data center, cloud access and interconnection solutions across the U.S., today announced financial results for the first quarter ended March 31, 2020.
+29, 2021-- CoreSite Realty Corporation (NYSE:COR) (“the Company”), a premier provider of secure, reliable, high-uptime data center campuses with high-performance cloud access and interconnection solutions across the U.S., today announced financial results for quarter ended March 31, 2021.

-CoreSite achieved new and expansion sales of $12.0 million of annualized GAAP rent for the quarter, driven primarily by expansions from existing customers.
+CoreSite achieved new and expansion sales of $7.0 million of annualized GAAP rent for the quarter, which included annualized GAAP rent of $3.6 million, $2.6 million, and $0.8 million from retail colocation, small scale, and large scale leases, respectively.

 Balance Sheet and Liquidity

-The Company’s balance sheet remains strong, with a ratio of net principal debt to first quarter annualized adjusted EBITDA of 5.0 times.
-As of the end of the first quarter, CoreSite had $291.8 million of total liquidity, including $3.3 million of cash and $288.5 million of available capacity on its revolving credit facility.
-The Company’s liquidity will fully fund its 2020 data center expansion plans, including $124.4 million of remaining construction costs on its properties currently under development.
+The Company’s balance sheet remains strong, with a ratio of net principal debt to fourth quarter annualized adjusted EBITDA of 5.1 times, or 4.9 times including GAAP backlog.
+As of the end of the first quarter, CoreSite had approximately $278.7 million of current liquidity, including $3.8 million of cash and $274.9 million of available capacity on its revolving credit facility.

 Upcoming Conferences and Events

-CoreSite’s management will participate virtually in the RBC Capital Markets Data Center & Connectivity Conference on May 27, and also participate virtually on June 2 and 3 in the Nareit ReitWeek 2020 Investor Conference.
+CoreSite’s management will participate virtually in the RBC Capital Markets Data Center & Connectivity Conference on May 25th, Cowen’s 49th Annual Technology, Media & Telecom Conference on June 2nd, the Nareit REITweek 2021 Investor Conference on June 8-9th, and Credit Suisse’s 23rd Annual Communications Conference on June 15th.

-CoreSite Realty Corporation (NYSE:COR) delivers secure, reliable, high-performance data center and interconnection solutions to a growing customer ecosystem across eight key North American markets.
-More than 1,350 of the world’s leading enterprises, network operators, cloud providers, and supporting service providers choose CoreSite to connect, protect and optimize their performance-sensitive data, applications and computing workloads.
-Our scalable, flexible solutions and 450+ dedicated employees consistently deliver unmatched data center options — all of which leads to a best-in-class customer experience and lasting relationships.
+CoreSite Realty Corporation (NYSE:COR) delivers secure, reliable, high-uptime data center campuses with high-performance cloud access and interconnection solutions to a growing customer ecosystem across eight key North American markets.
+More than 1,375 of the world’s leading enterprises, network operators, cloud providers, and supporting service providers choose CoreSite to connect, protect and optimize their performance-sensitive data, applications and computing workloads.
+Our scalable, flexible solutions and 475+ dedicated employees consistently deliver unmatched data center options — all of which leads to a best-in-class customer experience and lasting relationships.
 For more information, visit www.CoreSite.com.

 Use of Funds From Operations (“FFO”)